A Touch of Zen

-Plot
+Synopsis

-In a remote mountain village in Ming China, Gu Sheng-zhai is a well-meaning but unambitious scholar and painter, with a tendency towards being clumsy and ineffectual.
-A stranger, Ouyang Nian, arrives in town and agrees to his portrait painted by Gu, but his real objective is to bring a female fugitive back to the city for execution on behalf of the East Chamber guards.
-The fugitive, Yang Hui-zhen, is befriended by Gu, and together they plot against the corrupt Eunuch Wei who wants to eradicate all trace of her family after her father attempts to warn the Emperor of the eunuch's corruption.
-His daughter fled, with generals Shi and Lu.
-The saintly and powerful Chan Buddhist Abbot Hui Yuan intervened to protect them, and they spend two years at his monastery where he teaches them self defence.
+The film is set in 17th-century China during the Ming dynasty.
+In a remote mountain village, Gu Shengzhai, a well-meaning but unambitious scholar and painter, has a tendency to be clumsy and ineffectual.
+One day, a stranger called Ouyang Nian arrives in town and asks Gu to paint a portrait of him.
+Ouyang's real objective, however, is to arrest a fugitive on behalf of the spy agency Eastern Depot.
+The fugitive, Yang Huizhen, is Gu's friend and together they plot against the evil eunuch Wei Zhongxian, who wants to exterminate Yang's family after her father Yang Lian attempted to warn the emperor of Wei's corrupt ways.

-Ouyang, Yang and her friends are all superior warriors.
+Yang has fled under the protection of Shi Wenqiao and Lu Ding'an, who are loyal to her father.
+The saintly and powerful Chan Buddhist monk Huiyuan intervenes to protect them, and they spend two years at his monastery where he teaches them self-defence.
+Ouyang, Yang and her friends are all superior martial artists.
 Ouyang has a special flexible sword that bends and that he can wear within his belt, making him seem unarmed.

-Gu has sex with Yang.
-Upon doing so, he is no longer the naïve bumbling innocent, but instead becomes confident and assertive, and when Yang's plight is revealed, he insists on being part of it – and even comes up with a fiendish "Ghost Trap" for the East Chamber guards.
-Ouyang is killed in a fight in a bamboo forest, and they use his signature seal to lure the East Chamber guards into the trap.
+Gu and Yang become lovers.
+As Gu becomes drawn into Yang's conflict with the Eastern Depot, he gradually develops from a passive scholar into an active participant in the resistance, and he even comes up with a fiendish "Ghost Trap" for the Eastern Depot agents.
+Ouyang is killed in a fight in a bamboo forest, and they use his signature seal to lure the Eastern Depot agents into the trap.
 This is a plan to use a supposedly haunted site to play tricks on the guards to make them believe they are prey to the undead.
-General Lu dies in the "Ghost Trap" battle.

-In the aftermath, Gu walks through the carnage laughing at the ingenuity of his plan until the true cost of human life dawns upon him.
-He sees Abbot Hui and his followers arrive to help bury the dead.
+Lu dies in the "Ghost Trap" battle.
+In the aftermath, Gu walks through the carnage, laughing at the ingenuity of his plan until the true cost of human life dawns upon him.
+He sees Huiyuan and his followers arrive to help bury the dead.

-After the battle, Gu is unable to find Yang, who he is told has left him and does not want him to follow her.
-He tracks her down at the monastery of Abbot Hui, where she has given birth to a child by Gu and become a nun.
-She tells Gu that their destiny together has ended and gives Gu their child.
-Later, when Gu and the child are tracked down by Xu Xian-Chen, the evil commander of Eunuch Wei's army, Yang and General Shi come to Gu's rescue.
-Abbot Hui and four of his monks also arrive to fight Xu.
-After Xu fakes repentance in order to surprise attack Abbot Hui, a battle begins in which Xu is killed and Yang, Shi, and Abbot Hui are all badly injured (the latter bleeding golden blood).
+After the battle, Gu is unable to find Yang, who has apparently left him and does not want him to follow her.
+He tracks her down at the monastery, where she has given birth to a child and become a nun.
+She tells Gu that they are not fated to be together, and entrusts their child to his care.
+Later, when Gu and the child are tracked down by Wei Zhongxian's deputy Xu Xianchun, Yang and Shi come to Gu's rescue.
+Huiyuan and four of his fellow monks also arrive to fight Xu.
+After Xu fakes repentance in order to surprise attack Huiyuan, a battle begins in which Xu is killed and Yang, Shi and Huiyuan are all badly injured.

-The film ends with the injured Yang staggering toward a silhouetted figure, presumably Abbot Hui, seen meditating with the setting sun forming a halo around his head, an image suggesting the Buddha and enlightenment.
+The film ends with the injured Yang staggering toward a silhouetted figure, presumably Huiyuan, seen meditating with the setting sun forming a halo around his head.